 When the total transaction time exceeds the value (in ms) set in this parameter, the NB SLA exceptions statistic on the Statistics > TPAD page is incremented.
-This statistic can be viewed on the CLI interface by entering the at\miss=tpad.n.stats command, where n is the TPAD instance.
+This statistic can be viewed on the CLI interface by entering the at\mibs=tpad.x.stats command.